+In 2 weeks, the teams will have developed real-life prototypes for solutions that tackle some of the most burning problems in the field.
 Participants will have a first-hand experience of how innovation works in the unique market of healthcare.
-Business ideas generated during the summer school may also inspire the partner organizations to pursue further development towards products and services.
+Ideas generated during the summer school may also inspire partner organisations to pursue further development towards products and services.

 As the program has a focus on business innovation and entrepreneurship, there is no need to have specific technical background to join our Summer School.

 The Summer School is open to young professionals as well as Bachelor or Master students, who want to deep-dive in emerging digital technologies and learn how to turn these technologies into business.
 This will enable them to become innovation leaders in start-ups or larger companies in the field of eHealth.